lmbilinsky/RATh2o2/README.md

 amino acids, one of which is cysteine.
 Given how large the volume of medium is compared to the total volume of the 20,000 hepatocytes, this effect takes a while to see.

 To simulate the effects of a total halt in GSH synthesis, set ``V" in VGCLholorat.m to zero.
+This is necessary to simulate Fig. 6 in the paper.
+It is also interesting to *not* do this, and not comment out equation 11 of RATh2o2.m.
+This will illustrate how hepatocytes sitting in cellular medium eventually experience some oxidative stress, simply due to the declining medium cysteine concentration.

-Dulbecco's Modified Eagle Medium.
-It is identical to
+This indicates that, to avoid this experimental artifact, the volume of medium should be as large as possible, for a given number of hepatocytes.
+To use an analogy, if I am fishing in an aquarium, I will quickly deplete the number of fish; if I am fishing in a lake, this effect is trivial.